 For example, if you pay £5 into your meter, your supplier might use £1 to pay off your debt and put £4 towards your energy supply.

-Suppliers usually ask for debt to be repaid within 12 months.
-They can extend this to 2 years for customers who are disabled or have a long-term health condition.
+If you have a standard meter, your supplier will agree a repayment plan with you based on your income.
+Suppliers usually ask you to repay debt within 12 months.
+They can extend this to 2 years if you are disabled or have a long-term health condition.

 Paying off energy debt (Citizens Advice) Switch to a standard meter